The best Christmas markets taking place around the world in 2023

 10. Basel Christmas Market, Switzerland

 Around 180 chalet style stalls are set up beneath the trees and festively decorated with glowing snowballs; they sell Christmas decorations, locally made gifts and all sorts of gourmet delicacies.
 A large mulled wine pyramid lures one and all, to stave of the cold.
 There are plenty of activities for all age groups, like ginger bread decorating, Christmas decoration competitions, carol singing and theatre.
 This is a beautiful time to visit Basel, as its museums host special exhibitions, Theatre Basel has an Advent calendar with stage presentations every day, and the Basler Marionette Theatre has special programmes for the young and old.
-The Gospel Night at the Basel Cathedral (Munster) is one event you must not miss, and besides this there’s a City Run on 20th and 21st November and a Harley Davidson Santa’s Parade!
-Now doesn’t that seem like terrific fun???

 A homeschooled chef even before she joined Catering College in Bombay, Christine’s gastronomic journey started with mother and grandmother.
 Polished with a degree and 10 years of experience in the Hospitality industry, Christine’s love of food, drink and everything gastronomic has been sharpened and honed with travel across the world.
 Today, she shares the wealth of her foodie experience and adventures across the world with Travel and Food Network, so look forward to much more from Chrsitine!